Pasadena Debt Division Attorneys

-How Is Debt Divided in a California Divorce?
+How Debt Is Divided in California Divorce & What Community Property Means

 Because California is a community property state, most assets acquired during your marriage will be considered community property—and thus, subject to equal and equitable distribution.
 This can include anything from shared vehicles and homes to bank accounts, businesses, and life insurance policies.